Determining Feynman integrals with only input from linear algebra

-Clearlly, the same procedure can be used to compute any FI.
-Let us give result of another example shown in Fig.~\ref{fig:bubbles} (e), which is one of the most complicated 5-loop single-mass vacuum FIs.
-Following the above described procedure, we can compute all MIs in this family, with only input of IBP reductions.
-The result of the corner integral is shown in the following
+Clearly, the same procedure can be used to compute any FI.
+Let us give the result of another example shown in Fig.~\ref{fig:bubbles} (e), which is one of the most complicated 5-loop single-mass vacuum FIs.
+Following the above described procedure, we can compute all MIs in this family to very high precision, with only input of IBP reductions.
+The result of the corner integral with 10-digit precision is given by

-where we only keep 10 orders in $\epsilon$ expansion with 16-digit precision, although even higher order and more digits can be obtained easily.
+where we have set $D = 4-2\epsilon$ with only 9 orders in $\epsilon$ expansion are shown, although more orders and digits can be easily obtained.
 The first seven terms of the expansion agree with that obtained in Ref.~\cite{Lee:2011jt}, and other terms are new.

+\sect{A new method to calculate perturbative corrections} An important feature of our strategy is that the FIs we calculate can have arbitrary dimensionality.
+This on the one hand makes our strategy applicable for a general theory, e.g., nonrelativistic theory with dimensionality equals $3$.
+And on the other hand, by sampling different dimensionality around a fixed value, say $4-2\epsilon$ with some small values of $\epsilon$, we can fit the Laurent expansion with respect to $\epsilon$ to any desired order, which is actually the way we obtain the results in Eq.~\eqref{eq:nres}.

+If we apply the above strategy directly to physical processes, we arrive at a new and powerful method to calculate perturbative corrections.
+Let us explain this by an example: the next-to-next-to-leading order (NNLO) QCD correction to top-antitop quark pair fully inclusive production cross section in lepton colliders $e^+e^-\to \gamma^* \to t\bar t+X$, which have been previously calculated in Refs.~\cite{Chetyrkin:1996cf,Gao:2014eea,Chen:2016zbz}.
+In our method, we calculate bare cross section (before renormalization) with a numerical value of $\epsilon$, and then renormalize it in the standard $\overline{\text{MS}}$ scheme, with the same value of $\epsilon$.
+To show a numerical result, we choose center-of-mass energy $s$, renormalization scale $\mu$ and top quark mass as $\mu=\sqrt{s}=1$ and $m_t^2=1/8$.
+We ignore contributions from internal top quark loops and that from photon interacting with other five type of quarks, because these contributions are very small.
+Then, if we set $\epsilon=0.001$, the NNLO correction gives

+where only 10 digits are shown.
+Because cross section is a physical quantity that is free of divergence, $\sigma_{\epsilon}^{\text{NNLO}}$ can give an estimation of total cross section up to $\cal{O}(\epsilon)$ error.
+Now let us calculate the cross section with another value $\epsilon=0.0011$, which gives